MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/iot.md

 This approach requires more developer effort to create, deploy, and maintain the solution versus an aPaaS approach.
 Fewer capabilities are prebuilt for the implementer's convenience.
 This means that this approach also offers more control, because fewer assumptions are embedded in the underlying platform.

-## Select a root architecture pattern
+## Root architecture patterns

-The following table lists four common patterns for multitenant IoT solutions.
+The following table lists common patterns for multitenant IoT solutions.
 Each pattern includes the following information:

 * The name of the **Pattern**, which is based on the combination of target, model and deployment type.
 * The **Deployment target**, representing the Azure Subscription to deploy resources to.